-- o In addition to skills learned in the first year: - Learn to write dialysis prescriptions (hemo- and peritoneal) without the assistance of the attending - Learn to manage all the general medical care of the chronic dialysis patient - Learn the physical functioning of the dialysis unit including water treatment, filter reuse, and business practices
+- In addition to skills learned in the first year: - Learn to write dialysis prescriptions (hemo- and peritoneal) without the assistance of the attending - Learn to manage all the general medical care of the chronic dialysis patient - Learn the physical functioning of the dialysis unit including water treatment, filter reuse, and business practices attending to discuss each shift.

-At a minimum, the attending is physically present at rounds once a week.
-If the attending was not physically present, the fellow contacts the attending to discuss each shift.
 Initially, all patients are discussed.
 Later in the year, only patients with active issues are discussed; stable patients are not specifically discussed.

+At a minimum, the attending is physically present at rounds once a week.
+If the attending was not physically present, the fellow contacts the